 Administrative Withdrawal - Any student who misses two consecutive weeks of class or has missed 50% of class periods by mid-term may be administratively withdrawn from class.
-Grading in the class (W. WP.
-WF) will depend on the last date of attendance and follow the academic calendar.
-Readmission will be considered only for extenuating circumstances as approved by the Chief Academic Officer and Registrar.
+Grading in the class (W, WP, WF) will depend on the last date of attendance and follow the academic calendar.
+Readmission will be considered only for extenuating circumstances as approved by the Vice President for Academic Affairs and Registrar.
 In such cases where readmission is approved, a readmit fee of \$350 will be charged.
 If a student drops below full-time status, financial may be adversely affected.
 Resident students dropping below full time status will be asked to move out of campus housing.